aredotna/building/_posts/2017-11-14-posture-and-gesture.markdown

 layout: post
 image: https://d2w9rnfcy7mm78.cloudfront.net/1426075/large_18c426946fc0276346beccba313c5433.jpg
 author: "Will Freudenheim"
+description: "This week's collection focuses on movement, gesture, and the body, from art practices to competitive sports."
 ---

 _A Collection of Channels is a series highlighting channels we’re paying attention to on Are.na.
 This entry focuses on movement, gesture, and the body—from experiments with motion to instances of artistic gesture in competitive sport._